atlassian/data-center-helm-charts/docs/docs/containers/BAMBOO-AGENT.md

 If you have been mounting any files to `${JAVA_HOME}` directory in `eclipse-temurin` based container, `JAVA_HOME` in UBI JDK17 container is set to `/usr/lib/jvm/java-17`.

 Also, if you have been mounting and running any custom scripts in the container, UBI-based images may lack some tools and utilities that are available out of the box in eclipse-temurin tags.
-If that's the case, see "Building your own image".
+If that's the case, see [Building your own image](#building-your-own-image).

 ## Support